Infinitesimal Morita homomorphisms and the tree-level of the LMO invariant: Infinitesimal Morita homomorphisms

 But, $\{e \} \in \Lambda^3(\Lie/ \Lie_{\geq k+1} )$ is a $3$-cycle (since $\{\varepsilon\} \in \Lambda^2(\Lie/ \Lie_{\geq k+1} )$ vanishes) of degree at least $2k+2$, and so, is null-homologous (since $H_3(\Lie / \Lie_{\geq k+1} )$ is concentrated in degrees $[k+2,2k+1]$ by Theorem \ref{th:Igusa-Orr}).
 Thus, we obtain (\ref{eq:goal}). \end{proof}

-As an application of Theorem \ref{th:Kawazumi_to_Morita}, we recover two important properties for the homomorphism $M_k$ by proving them for $m_k$.
+As applications of Theorem \ref{th:Kawazumi_to_Morita}, we recover two important properties for the homomorphism $M_k$ by proving them for $m_k$.
 First, the $k$-th Morita homomorphism $M_k$ is known to determine the $k$-th Johnson homomorphism \cite{Morita}.
 To obtain a similar fact for $m_k$, we need the central extension of Lie algebras

 whose first map is the composition

 \begin{corollary} We have the following commutative diagram

 where the homomorphism $d^2_{3,0}$ is the second-stage differential of the Hochschild--Serre spectral sequence associated to (\ref{eq:extension_MLie}). \end{corollary}